 In the event of a default under our credit facilities or notes, our lenders or noteholders could elect to declare all amounts borrowed, together with accrued and unpaid interest and other fees, to be due and payable.
-An acceleration or certain payment events of default under our credit facilities would cause a cross-default in the indentures governing the Charter Holdings notes, CCH II notes, CCO Holdings notes, Charter Operating notes and Charter's convertible senior notes.
+An acceleration or certain payment events of default under our credit facilities would cause a crossdefault in the indentures governing the Charter Holdings notes, CCH II notes, CCO Holdings notes, Charter Operating notes and Charter's convertible senior notes.
 Similarly, such a default or acceleration under any of these notes would cause a cross-default under the notes of the parent entities of the relevant entity.
-If the amounts outstanding under the credit facilities or notes are accelerated, all of the debt and liabilities of CCH II's subsidiaries would be payable from the subsidiaries' assets, prior to any distribution of the subsidiaries' assets to pay the interest and principal amounts on CCH II's notes.
-In addition, the lenders under our credit facilities and noteholders under our Charter Operating notes could foreclose on their collateral, which includes equity interests in CCH II's subsidiaries, and they could exercise other rights of secured creditors.
+If the amounts outstanding under the credit facilities or notes are accelerated, all of the debt and liabilities of CCO Holdings' subsidiaries would be payable from the subsidiaries' assets, prior to any distribution of the subsidiaries' assets to pay the interest and principal amounts on CCO Holdings' notes.
+In addition, the lenders under our credit facilities and noteholders under our Charter Operating notes could foreclose on their collateral, which includes equity interests in CCO Holdings' subsidiaries, and they could exercise other rights of secured creditors.
 Any default under any of our credit facilities or notes could force us to examine all options, including seeking the protection of the bankruptcy laws.
-In the event of the bankruptcy, liquidation or dissolution of a subsidiary, following payment by such subsidiary of its liabilities, the lenders under our credit facilities and the holders of the other debt instruments and all other creditors of CCH II's subsidiaries would have the right to be paid before holders of CCH II's notes from any of CCH II's subsidiaries' assets.
-Such subsidiaries may not have sufficient assets remaining to make any payments to CCH II as an equity holder or otherwise and may be restricted by bankruptcy and insolvency laws from making any such payments.
+In the event of the bankruptcy, liquidation or dissolution of a subsidiary, following payment by such subsidiaries would have the right to be paid before holders of CCO Holdings' notes from any of CCO Holdings' subsidiaries' assets.
+Such subsidiaries may not have sufficient assets remaining to make any payments to CCO Holdings as an equity holder or otherwise and may be restricted by bankruptcy and insolvency laws from making any such payments.

-The foregoing contractual and legal restrictions could limit CCH II's ability to make payments of principal and/or interest to the holders of its notes.
-Further, if CCH II made such payments by causing a subsidiary to make a distribution to it, and such transfer were deemed a fraudulent transfer or an unlawful distribution, the holders of CCH II's notes could be required to return the payment to (or for the benefit of) the creditors of its subsidiaries.
+The foregoing contractual and legal restrictions could limit CCO Holdings' ability to make payments of principal and/or interest to the holders of its notes.
+Further, if CCO Holdings made such payments by causing a subsidiary to make a distribution to it, and such transfer were deemed a fraudulent transfer or an unlawful distribution, the holders of CCO Holdings' notes could be required to return the payment to (or for the benefit of) the creditors of its subsidiaries.